 - 1. Prepare an Order to Show Cause for default judgment and make the Order returnable before Judge Ramos in Courtroom 619 of the United States Courthouse, 40 Foley Square, New York, NY.
 Leave the date and time of the conference blank.
 Judge Ramos will set the date and time when he signs the Order. - 2.
 Attach the following papers to the Order to Show Cause: - A. an attorney's affidavit setting forth: - i. why a default judgment is appropriate, including a description of the method and date of service of the original summons and complaint; - ii. whether, if the default is applicable to fewer than all of the defendants, the Court may appropriately order a default judgment on the issue of liability and/or damages prior to resolution of the entire action (see Fed.
 R. Civ.
 P. Rule 54(b)); - iii. the proposed Statement of Damages and the basis for each element of damages including interest, attorney's fees, and costs; and - iv. legal authority for why an inquest would be unnecessary; - B. a proposed default judgment; - C. copies of all of the pleadings; - D. a copy of the affidavit of service of the original summons and complaint; - E. if failure to answer is the basis for the default, a Certificate from the Clerk of Court stating that no answer has been filed. - 3.
 Take the Order to Show Cause with the attachments to the Orders and Judgments Clerk's Office on the 2rd Floor, room 200 at 500 Pearl Street for approval. - 4.
 After the Clerk approves the Order to Show Cause, the Clerk will call chambers and ask if chambers is available, bring the papers to chambers (room 410) for the Judge's signature. - 5.
-After the Judge signs the Order, make two conforming copies of the Order and the attachments.
-Leave one copy with the Judge, and serve one copy on the defendant. - 6.
+After the Judge signs the Order and it is filed in ECF, print a copy and serve it on the defendant. - 6.
 Prior to the return date, file the affidavit of service on the defendant of a conformed copy of the Order.
-For ECF cases, the affidavit of service must be filed electronically on the
+For ECF cases, the affidavit of service must be filed electronically on the ECF system.